 If you are transferring to UCF from another institution, please carefully read the below information.

-Students entering UCF with business coursework previously taken at another institution may use the CBA Course Evaluation system to request that a business course that was taken at another institution be reviewed for equivalency with a CBA course.
-Submissions to the system are reviewed by faculty within the appropriate academic department to determine if the course taken at another institution is equivalent to the course taught at UCF by CBA faculty.
+Students entering UCF with business coursework previously taken at another institution may use the College of Business Course Evaluation system to request that a business course that was taken at another institution be reviewed for equivalency with a College of Business course.
+Submissions to the system are reviewed by faculty within the appropriate academic department to determine if the course taken at another institution is equivalent to the course taught at UCF by College of Business faculty.
 If the academic department determines that the course is equivalent, the transfer credit will meet degree requirements.
 If it is determined that the course is not equivalent, the transfer credit will not meet degree requirements and the course must be successfully completed at UCF.
 Submissions are carefully evaluated by discipline-specific experts within the academic departments; therefore, equivalency decisions are final and non-negotiable.
 Submissions must include the following:

 - Syllabus (must include chapter topics covered) from the course taken at the other institution, from the term the course was taken (WES translation if not in English)